 Civil conflict necessarily results in a reduction in the power and penetration of state law, with the overall effect spatially variable.
 The repercussions for the state's role in the administration of land and property in this context, and the resulting influences on legal pluralism, are several.
-Early in a conflict the state's land administration institutions in affected areas of the country can be rendered crippled or inoperable, and rules unenforceable.
+Early in a conflict the state's land administration institutions in affected areas of the country can be rendered crippled or inoperable and rules unenforceable.
 This comes about due to general insecurity, areas occupied by opposition groups or populations sympathetic to them, diversion of resources, and the destruction of the physical components of the lands system such as local registries and other records.
 The absence of employees to carry out administrative functions, along with people who previously engaged the state for administrative services, further undermines the functioning of formal property rights institutions.
-While such effects may be most pronounced in areas directly involved in conflict or taken over by opposition groups, or where state enforcement or concern was historically weakest, the federal land and property administration can, over time, experience an overall national reduction in capacity as specific influences become mutually reinforcing: (1) the state's financial resources are diverted to a war effort and elsewhere, (2) administrative personnel become unwilling or unable to travel due to security concerns, (3) significant sectors of the national population begin to question the legitimacy of state institutions, (4) records pertinent to non-affected areas of the country become outdated as land and property transactions take place and go unrecorded during an ongoing conflict, (5) a general recognition emerges of the unworkability of lands and property administration as a national institutional endeavor, and (6) increasing numbers of people abandon the state tenure system in favor of alternatives, which then act to further subtract adherents to state law in a 'momentum effect.'25
+While such effects may be pronounced most in areas directly involved in conflict or taken over by opposition groups, or where state enforcement or concern was historically weakest, the federal land and property administration can, over time, experience an overall national reduction in capacity as specific influences become mutually reinforcing.
+These would include the following: (1) The state's financial resources are diverted to a war effort and elsewhere; (2) Administrative personnel become unwilling or unable to travel due to security concerns; (3) Significant sectors of the national population begin to question the legitimacy of state institutions; (4) Records pertinent to unaffected areas of the country become outdated as land and property transactions take place and go unrecorded during an ongoing conflict; (5) A general recognition emerges of the unworkability of lands and property administration as a national institutional endeavor; and (6) Increasing numbers of people abandon the state tenure system in favor of alternatives, which then act to subtract adherents further to state law in a "momentum effect."
+23

-In such an environment the derivation of legal pluralism regarding land and property rights can occur: (1) as a need to derive an arrangement that works locally in the absence of functioning state institutions (strictly utilitarian), (2) in the context of a resurgence in the use of certain traditional norms in substate groups (frequently tied to identity), and (3) as areas taken over by the opposition purposefully pursue approaches different from or opposed to the state.26
+In such an environment the derivation of legal pluralism regarding land and property rights can occur (1) as a need to derive an arrangement that works locally in the absence of functioning state institutions (strictly utilitarian); (2) in the context of a resurgence in the use of certain traditional norms in substate groups (frequently tied to identity); and (3) as areas taken over by the opposition purposefully pursue approaches different from or opposed to the state.24

-Preconflict ideas of the 'unjustness' in the way the state deals with land rights for portions of the population can constitute an important aggregate force in the reduction of state penetration in land issues during conflict.
-Such ideas can range from simple disappointment in or distrust of the state and its ability, willingness, or bias in handling land issues, to the perception of the state as the enemy.
+Preconflict ideas of the "unjustness" in the way the state deals with land rights for portions of the population can constitute an important aggregate force in the reduction of state penetration in land issues during conflict.
+Such ideas can range from simple disappointment in or distrust of the state and its ability, willingness, or bias in handling land issues to the perception of the state as the enemy.
 The latter can be especially powerful if there exists an accumulation of land-related grievances against the state brought on by land alienation and discrimination, corruption, or state intervention in agricultural production, dislocating agricultural and/or population programs, and heavy-handed approaches to enforcement of state decisions and prescriptions regarding land issues.
-In aggregate, this can result in what Ranger27 (1985, 1) calls a "historical consciousness of grievances" with regard to land rights issues, which can become especially pronounced if such grievances merge with other issues not necessarily related to land.
-In such cases plural normative orders, once developed, can persist with considerable tenacity, justifying themselves by appeals to perceived historical wrongs done to certain groups (Merry 1988).28
+In aggregate, this can result in what Terence Ranger calls a "historical consciousness of grievances" with regard to land rights issues, which especially can become pronounced if such grievances merge with other issues not related necessarily to land.25 In such cases plural normative orders, once developed, can persist with considerable tenacity, justifying themselves by appeals to perceived historical wrongs done to certain groups.26